tenzir/tenzir/web/docs/use/integrate/threatbus/README.md

 :::caution
 Threat Bus is in maintenance mode.
-We are no longer adding features, as we are about to integrate the core concepts into a new version of VAST's Python bindings.
+We are no longer adding features, as we are about to integrate the core concepts into a new version of Tenzir.

 We're happy to answer any question about the upcoming relaunch in our [community chat](/discord).